mta-solutions/fsharp-data-validation/README.md

 #### Don't Forget `qed` <!-- omit in toc -->

-There are 2 overloads to the `qed` operation.
+The `qed` operation has two overloads.
-The one with no parameters simply unwraps the value from the `ValueCtx`.
+The one without parameters simply unwraps the value from the `ValueCtx`.
-This is very useful when the validation transforms the unvalidated type into the validate type during validation.
+This is useful when the validation transforms the unvalidated type into the validated type during the process.
-We will see this more when we look at validating complex types.
+We will see more examples of this when examining complex type validation.

-The second overload for the `qed` operation accepts a function.
-This function transforms the unvalidated type into the new type.
+The second overload of `qed` accepts a function that transforms the unvalidated type into the new type.
-In our example above, we pass the `EmailAddress` constructor into the `qed` function to wrap the string in the `EmailAddress` type.
+In the earlier example, we passed the `EmailAddress` constructor to `qed` to wrap the string in the `EmailAddress` type.

 ```fsharp
 validation {